Making gifts of assets

-Clients might ask for advice about transferring property or investments to their next of kin, family members, or friends before their death as a means of planning for their future care.
+Clients might ask for advice about transferring property or investments to family members or friends before their death, as a means of planning for future care or to reduce liability to tax.

 This practice note is the Law Society’s view of good practice in this area, and is not legal advice.
 For more information see the legal status.